-- (a) All terms which are defined in Section 1.2 of the resolution of THDA adopted January 29, 2013, as amended and supplemented by the Bond Finance Committee on April 18, 2013, and entitled "General Residential Finance Program Bond Resolution" (the "General Resolution") have the same meanings in this Resolution as such terms are given in Section 1.2 of the General Resolution. - (b) In addition, as used in this Resolution, unless the context otherwise requires, the following terms have the following respective meanings: - "400% PSA Prepayment Amount" means the cumulative amount of principal prepayments on the Program Loans allocable to the Issue 2019-3 Bonds at a rate equal to 400% PSA, as set forth in Exhibit B hereto. - "Bond Purchase Agreement" means the contract for the purchase of the Issue 2019-3 Bonds between THDA and the Underwriters, in substantially the form attached hereto as Exhibit A. - "Business Day" shall mean any day except for a Saturday, Sunday or any day on which banks in Tennessee or New York are required or authorized to be closed. - "Co-Managers" means J.P.
-Morgan Securities LLC, Wells Fargo Bank, National Association and Wiley Brothers-Aintree Capital, LLC. - "Code" shall mean the Internal Revenue Code of 1986, as amended. - "DTC" means The Depository Trust Company, New York, New York, a limited-purpose trust company organized under the laws of the State of New York, and its successors and assigns.
+- (a) All terms which are defined in Section 1.2 of the resolution of THDA adopted January 29, 2013, as amended and supplemented by the Bond Finance Committee on April 18, 2013, and entitled "General Residential Finance Program Bond Resolution" (the "General Resolution") have the same meanings in this Resolution as such terms are given in Section 1.2 of the General Resolution. - (b) In addition, as used in this Resolution, unless the context otherwise requires, the following terms have the following respective meanings:

+["400% PSA Prepayment Amount" means the cumulative amount of principal prepayments on the Program Loans allocable to the Issue 2020-1 Bonds (including Program Securities and the Transferred Program Loans) at a rate equal to 400% PSA, as set forth in Exhibit B hereto.]

+"Bond Purchase Agreement" means the contract for the purchase of the Issue 2020-1 Bonds between THDA and the Underwriters, in substantially the form attached hereto as Exhibit A.

+"Business Day" shall mean any day except for a Saturday, Sunday or any day on which banks in Tennessee or New York are required or authorized to be closed.

+"Co-Managers" means [J.P.
+Morgan Securities LLC, Wells Fargo Bank, National Association and Robert W. Baird & Co.].

+"Code" shall mean the Internal Revenue Code of 1986, as amended.

+"DTC" means The Depository Trust Company, New York, New York, a limited-purpose trust company organized under the laws of the State of New York, and its successors and assigns.

-"Excess 2019-3 Principal Payments" means, as of any date of computation, 100% of all regularly scheduled principal payments and prepayments on Program Loans, or portions thereof, allocable to the Issue 2019-3 Bonds to the extent such regularly scheduled principal payments and prepayments are not required to make regularly scheduled principal payments, including Sinking Fund Payments, on the Issue 2019-3 Bonds.
+"Excess 2020-1 Principal Payments" means, as of any date of computation, 100% of all regularly scheduled principal payments and prepayments on Program Loans, or portions thereof, allocable to the Issue 2020-1 Bonds (including Program Securities [and the Transferred Program Loans)] to the extent such regularly scheduled principal payments and prepayments are not required to make regularly scheduled principal payments, including Sinking Fund Payments, on the Issue 2020-1 Bonds.